temnovati/LuaTelegramBot/README.md

 A simple and lightweight Telegram Bot API wrapper for Lua.
 This library provides an easy way to create Telegram bots with features like buttons, commands, and message handling.

-## ⚠️ Warning

-This API was made by AI, don't hate me pls!!! 😅

 ## Features

 - Simple command handling